klepas/bruins-site/courses/descartes/2014-08-27-descartes-lecture-10.markdown

 ---
 layout: paper
-title: "Descartes Lecture 10: More on the Ontological Argument — The Fifth Meditation"
+title: "Descartes’ *Meditations on First Philosophy* Lecture 10"
 date: 2014-08-10 09:00:00
 categories:
 ---

-## Descartes’ *Meditations on First Philosophy* Lecture 10: More on the Ontological Argument---The Fifth Meditation (cont.)
+## More on the Ontological Argument---The Fifth Meditation (cont.)

 ### § 1: Kant’s Critique of the Traditional Ontological Argument for the Existence of God